What Causes Bleeding Gums?

 According to recent findings from the Centers for Disease Control and Prevention (CDC), half of Americans aged 30 or older have an advanced form of gum disease known as periodontitis.
 When you get a buildup of plaque on your teeth, your gums will begin to separate and then recede from your teeth.
 Plaque is a sticky substance that contains germs that irritate the gum tissue.
 When you brush your teeth or floss, your gums will bleed from the inflammation and irritation.

 Bleeding gums is usually present in the beginning stages of gum disease.
-This is called gingivitis and it can progress into periodontitis if it is left untreated.
+This is gingivitis and it can progress into periodontitis if the patient does not seek treatment as soon as possible.
 If you have periodontitis, you risk bone and tooth loss.

 Routine visits to the dentist can help you prevent and manage gum disease at any stage.
 Dr. Furgurson offers comprehensive periodontal care and screens patients for gum disease on every visit.

 Bleeding gums can also be caused by other things such as pregnancy, flossing and brushing your teeth too hard, and wearing dentures that do not fit correctly.